gdufrene/nginx-ffm/README.md

 When an http request comes, the ngx_ffm_module is triggered.
 If upcall succeed, some content is added to handle the http response.

-Right now, java part is able to set content-type and response status code.
+Right now, java part is able to:
-The module is producing a "hello world" content as a fixed buffer.
+- get uri and filter requests ( fixed filter /hello right now )
+- set content-type
+- response status code
+- get a PrintWriter and output some content, limited to 4096 bytes

+Only works in singleProcess mode (ngx_single_process_cycle).
+As soon as a memory segment is given to a new java object, it seems to be stuck.
+The fork of processes in `ngx_master_process_cycle` is maybe interfering with memory management or garbage collector, not sure.

 ## What next ?